MicrosoftDocs/minecraft-creator/creator/Documents/ScoreboardIntroduction.md

 ## Scoreboard Players Commands

 The following scoreboard player commands affect a player's score value.
-The arguments can be listed using the chat’s auto-complete feature.
+The arguments can be listed using the chat's auto-complete feature.

 ### set